 - 1 cup fresh bean sprouts washed and drained

-- small handful of garlic chives cut into 1 inch pieces
+- ¼ cup garlic chives cut into 1 inch pieces

 - banana leaf optional